 HudBay Minerals Inc. commissioned a mineral resource estimate in 2007 that reported 6.43 Mt indicated resources at both Tom and Jason at 6.33% Zn, 5.05% Pb and 56.55g/t Ag, and 24.55 Mt inferred resources at 6.71% Zn, 3.48% Pb and 33.85g/t Ag (Click here to read cautionary statement regarding historic resources).
 Through a program of relogging and sampling historic core as well as new drilling, Fireweed Zinc plans to update the historical data and work towards publication of a current mineral resource estimate followed by a preliminary economic analysis of the project.

 Please click here for the full 2017 technical report

 Fireweed Zinc's Macmillan Pass Project is located in the south east of Canada's Yukon Territory, approximately 372 kilometers east of the capital city of, Whitehorse.
 The deposit is accessible from the North Canol Road off the Robert Campbell Hwy.
-Access to the Tom and Jason deposit areas is via networks of location gravel roads.
+Access to the Tom, Jason, Boundary Zone & End Zone is via networks of location gravel roads.